-Screening Process Basics
+Renter Screening Process

-One of the first and most important steps in leasing your rental property is finding the right renter.
-And the way to do that is to have a good screening process for each applicant.
-You’ll need to gather some information from your prospective tenant to help you determine the right renter you’re looking for.
-To gather the needed information for the screening process, you may request the possible tenants fill out an application that includes the names, birthdates for all intended occupants of the property, including children or occupants under 18years old, contact andSocial Security numbers for adult applicants, five years of employment history, and at least three references.
-Then, call and verify the information of their application.
-If possible, contact any previous landlords and get details on their renting history.
-It may take some time, but the more research you do before you sign that lease, the less likely you will encounter unpleasant surprises in the future.
+Choosing the perfect renter is one of the first and most crucial tasks in leasing your rental property.
+And the best way to accomplish this is to have a good tenant screening process for each applicant.
+You’ll have to collect information from your prospective renter to assist you in determining whether they are the ones you’re searching for.
+At a minimum, ask that they fill out an application that contains all intended home occupants’ names and birth dates (even those under 18), five years of employment history, and at least three past rental references.
+You’ll also need to gather Social Security numbers for all adult renters and conduct a background check on each one.
+After that, call and verify the information on their application.
+Call any previous landlords and get details on their renting history if feasible.
+It may necessitate some time, but the more research you need before you sign that lease, the less likely you will experience unpleasant surprises in the future.

 Understanding Reasonable Accommodations